 Veteran Rise users will know that prior to the release of themes, global course customization in Rise was pretty limited—notably limited to fonts, accent color, navigation, and course labels.
-But Articulate Rise themes take it to another level.
+But Articulate Rise themes takes customization to another level.

-Now you can choose from three prebuilt and professionally designed themes: Rise (updated), Apex, and Horizon.
-In addition to choosing from eight cover page layouts, you can customize additional theme elements, such as navigation menu type, navigation button options, and lesson headers.
+Now you can choose from three prebuilt and professionally designed themes: Rise, Apex, and Horizon.
+In addition to choosing from eight cover page layouts, you can also customize additional theme elements, such as navigation menu type, navigation button options, and lesson headers.

-As we mentioned, the Settings tab now lives independent of the Theme tabs.
+As we mentioned, the Settings tab now lives independently of the Theme tabs.
 You’ll see the Settings tab in the menu across the top of the intro page of a course, next to the Theme tab.
 Once you select Settings, you’ll see options for translations, labels, and collaborators.
-In this section, we’ll focus on what’s new with translations and labels.
+In this section, we’ll focus on translations and labels.

 Translating Rise courses to different languages is easier than ever.
 This area of the Settings tab walks you through the four steps of exporting course text as XLIFF and importing translated text.
 The last step even reminds you to translate labels, buttons, tabs, and other navigational elements.

 The ease of Rise’s translation functionality is an obvious benefit, especially because the process was pretty clunky before, but we do want to offer a word of caution.
 At Maestro, our best practice is to translate storyboards first—that way, it’s easier to find and make small updates, document versions, and work collaboratively across workspaces on an easy-to-use platform, like Google Docs.

 Currently, the built-in languages in Rise are English, French, Spanish, and German.
 But more languages for built-in label sets are coming soon.
 To translate all your labels at once, you can upload a XLIFF file to Rise and let technology do its thing.